dannyow/Puzzland/README.md

 ### Reflecting on the Journey

 Creating Puzzland was a significant milestone in my programming career.
 Reconnecting with this project has reminded me of the evolution of technology and my enduring passion for software development.
 While the code may be a relic of its time, it represents the foundation of my journey as a programmer.

+I wrote more about this journey [on my blog](https://owsianski.com/posts/the-unexpected-trip-down-memory-lane/).